 Enabling delegation

-Enable the Delegate Task capability on your agent.
-No other configuration is needed—the agent handles the rest through a simple tool call.Agent-to-agent communication
+Delegate Task is enabled by default for new agents.
+If it has been turned off on your agent, re-enable it in the capabilities page.
+No other configuration is needed—the agent handles delegation through a simple tool call.Agent-to-agent communication

 Agent-to-agent communication connects persistent agents that you’ve already created and configured.
 Each agent has its own instructions, capabilities, LLM settings, and documents.
 When one agent calls another, it’s asking a fully-configured colleague for help.